 I’m experiencing pain, general health, or stress related problems.
 Where can I find an integrative medicine center for treatment?

-The Consortium represents 61 academic health centers and affiliate institutions in the US, Canada, and Mexico, most of which offer clinical programs that treat the above conditions.
+The Consortium represents 61 Academic Health Centers and 13 Healthcare systems in the US, Canada, and Mexico, most of which offer clinical programs that treat the above conditions.
 If you live near one of the Consortium programs, you can contact them directly for information on referrals and clinical services.
 Unfortunately, we are unable to respond to specific requests for referrals or recommend integrative medicine providers, beyond the Consortium Centers.
 Please see our Members page for links to our member institutions.

 I’m a physician, physician in training, or allied health practitioner and I’m interested in pursuing further training in integrative medicine.
 How can I go about this?